shashanksingh2002/course-selling-website/README.md

     <li>The mongodb should run on mongodb://localhost:27017</li>
     <li>Make sure that the database name should be course-selling-website</li>
     <li>It should have 3 collections 'users','admin','courses'</li>
+    <li>Make sure you are sending "isAdmin":true in the request body for all the admin routes</li>
     <li>Start the server: <code>npm start</code></li>
     <li>Use a tool like Postman to send requests to the available API endpoints according to the request formats mentioned
       above.</li>